duahasan13/Harmful-Gas-Emissions-Tracker-1/README.md

 # Harmful Gas Emissions Tracker

 It's a web-based application that estimates a household’s or a person's monthly emissions for three harmful gases: Carbon from electricity,gas,etc., Methane from unrecycled waste, and Nitrogen Oxides from car exhausts.
-Each gas is reported separately in kilograms.
+All gases are converted into CO₂e to give an easy to understand footprint.

 ---